KrystianLesniak/AntiFacebookDistracter/README.md

 # AntiFacebookDistracter

-UserScript that disables facebook main feed.
-Except user profiles and groups.
+UserScripts that disables facebook main feed(except user profiles and groups) and relations.
 All for your best productivity.
+Script features settings panel that lets you customize what do you want to hide.

 ## Installation